 In most cases the expenses would be incurred in the production of all the above.
 The Act does not prescribe a method of apportionment.
-Accordingly, any apportionment of expenditure must be made on a logical, fair and reasonable basis taking into account the facts and circumstances of the particular case.
+Accordingly, any apportionment of expenditure must be made on a logical, fair and reasonable basis taking into account the facts and circumstances of the particular case.26

-A return of "contributed tax capital" as defined in section 1 constitutes gross income in the hands of a share-dealer, even if received or accrued after the shares have been held for at least three continuous years.
+A "return of capital" as defined in section 1 constitutes gross income in the hands of a share-dealer, even if received or accrued after the shares have been held for at least three continuous years.
 Section 9C(2) cannot apply to such an amount because a share only becomes a "qualifying share" once it has been disposed of.
-In these circumstances the definition of "gross income" in section 1 takes precedence with the result that the amount would not also have to be accounted for as proceeds on a part-disposal for CGT purposes under paragraph 76A of the Eighth Schedule.
+In these circumstances the definition of "gross income" in section 1 takes precedence with the result that the amount would not also have to be accounted for as a reduction in base cost under paragraph 76B of the Eighth Schedule.27